cscart/docs/en/user_guide/settings/checkout.rst

 * **Allow customers to pay order again if transaction was declined**—if you enable this setting, customers will be allowed to carry out the same transaction if it failed previously.

-* **Offer guest to create an account after successful order**—if you enable this setting, the buyer will be offered to register an account at guest checkout after the successfully placed order.
+* **Offer guest to create an account after successful order**—if you enable this setting, the buyer who placed an order as a guest will be offered to register an account afterwards.

 * **Configure "Sign in" step**—choose whether to display the *Returning customer* or *New customer* section first.